 The beneficiaries of this Yojna are deprived of rural families and occupational categories of urban workers’ families as per the latest Socio-Economic Caste Census (SECC) data.

 Every member of a family is covered irrespective of family size, age, gender, and seniority.

 Question 4:- Will beneficiaries have to pay anything to get treatment from this scheme?

 Answer: No. All eligible beneficiaries can avail free services for secondary and tertiary hospital care for identified packages under PM-JAY at public hospitals and registered private hospitals.

 Beneficiaries will have cashless and paperless access to health services under PM-JAY.

-It is worth to mention that if any patient gets just diagnosis then he has to pay the doctor's fee and medicine expenses as well.
-So a patient needs to get hospitalised to get the free treatment under this yojna.
+It is worth mentioning that if any patient gets just diagnosis then he has to pay the doctor's fee and medicine expenses as well.
+So a patient needs to get hospitalised to get the free treatment under this Yojna.

 Question 5:- What is the enrolment process?
 Is there any time period for enrolment?

 Answer: Ayushman Bharat is an entitlement based mission.
 There is no enrolment process.
 Families who are identified by the government on the basis of deprivation and occupational criteria using the socio-economic database both in rural and urban areas are eligible for PM-JAY.
-In the rural areas the eligible families has already got the card of PM-JAY Yojna.
+In the rural areas, the eligible families have already got the card of PM-JAY Yojna.